Book of the Stranger: In King's Landing

-Margaery is brought to meet the High Sparrow, who warns her to stay away from her life of riches and sin, and recounts his past of how, as a proud cobbler, he learned his wealth-guided pursuits were lies and that the shoeless poor were closer to the truth than anyone.
-He then takes Margaery to see Loras, who is breaking under the Sparrows' torture and is willing to do anything to make it stop.
-Margaery realises that the High Sparrow is trying to use Loras to break her, and tells him to remain strong.
+Margaery is brought to meet the High Sparrow, who warns her to stay away from her life of riches and sin.
+He tells her, when he was a proud cobbler, he learned his wealth and pursuits were lies and that the shoeless poor were closer to the truth.
+He takes Margaery to see Loras, who is breaking under the Sparrows' torture and will do anything to make it stop.
+Margaery realizes the High Sparrow hopes to use Loras to break her, and tells him to remain strong.

-Cersei meets with Tommen, who brings up the High Sparrow.
+Cersei meets Tommen, who brings up the High Sparrow.
 Tommen is reluctant to provoke him, but Cersei says he is dangerous because he has no respect for the Crown.
 Tommen tells Cersei that Margaery's walk of atonement will happen soon.
 Cersei relays the information to Kevan and Olenna.
-Olenna is horrified and pledges her army to defeat the Sparrows; Kevan is bound by Tommen not to attack the Sparrows but is swayed when Cersei points out that there is also no order to defend the Sparrows from Olenna's army and that he can have his son Lancel back once the Sparrows are defeated.
+Olenna is horrified and pledges her army to defeat the Sparrows; Kevan is bound by Tommen not to attack the Sparrows but is swayed when Cersei points out that there is no order to defend the Sparrows from Olenna's army and that he can have his son Lancel back once the Sparrows are defeated.

-In The Vale
+In the Vale

 Littlefinger arrives at Runestone in the Vale.
-When Lord Yohn Royce asks how Sansa became married to Ramsay instead of travelling to the Fingers, Littlefinger claims Roose Bolton's men kidnapped her and implies that Royce informed him of their destination.
-He manipulates Robin Arryn into considering executing Royce, then into giving him a second chance after he pledges his absolute loyalty.
-Littlefinger then tells Robin that Sansa, his cousin, has escaped the Boltons and is taking refuge at Castle Black, but that she is still not safe.
+Lord Yohn Royce asks how Sansa became married to Ramsay, Littlefinger claims Roose Bolton's men kidnapped her while implying Royce assisted them.
+He manipulates Robin Arryn to consider executing Royce, then into giving him a second chance after he pledges absolute loyalty.
+Littlefinger tells Robin that Sansa, his cousin, has escaped the Boltons and is taking refuge at Castle Black, but that she remains unsafe.
 Robin agrees to command Royce to lead the Knights of the Vale to protect her.

 On The Iron Islands

-Theon returns to Pyke and reunites with Yara.
-Yara has not forgiven Theon for not coming with her after her costly assault on the Dreadfort and accuses Theon of returning to take advantage of Balon's death to seize the throne.
-Theon insists he only heard the news after landing and promises that he will instead support Yara's claim at the Kingsmoot.
+Theon returns to Pyke, reuniting with Yara.
+Yara has not forgiven Theon staying behind when she assaulted the Dreadfort.
+She accuses Theon of returning to seize the throne after Balon’s death.
+Theon insists he only heard the news after landing and promises to support Yara's claim at the Kingsmoot.

 In Meereen

-Despite Grey Worm and Missandei's objections, Tyrion arranges a diplomatic meeting with representatives from Astapor, Yunkai and Volantis.
-He proposes a deal allowing the cities seven years to transition away from slavery, while compensating the masters for any losses.
-In return, the masters will cease their support of the Sons of the Harpy.
-As the representatives deliberate, Tyrion is confronted by the former slaves of Meereen, who oppose any kind of negotiation with the masters.
-Grey Worm and Missandei reluctantly support Tyrion, but in private they warn him that the masters, with whom they are both familiar, will use him if he tries to use them.
+Despite Grey Worm and Missandei's objections, Tyrion arranges a meeting with representatives from Astapor, Yunkai and Volantis.
+He proposes allowing the cities seven years to transition away from slavery, while compensating the masters for losses.
+In return, the masters will cease supporting the Sons of the Harpy.
+As the representatives deliberate, former slaves of Meereen confront Tyrion; they oppose negotiations with the masters.
+Grey Worm and Missandei reluctantly support Tyrion, but privately warn him the masters will use him if he tries to use them.